p-seeun/expectile-factor/README.md

 # expectile-factor
 The source code for simulations and real data analyses included in the paper 'Tail-oriented Factor Models Using Expectiles' is available.
-For the real data analysis, two economic datasets are used: the CRSP monthly stock return data and the FRED-MD data.
+For the real data analyses, two economic datasets are used: the CRSP monthly stock return data and the FRED-MD data.

 ## Overview
 - `EFM algorithm.R`: It is a code for functions that estimate expectile factor model.